linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 LXR allows searching for an identifier (symbol), after a free text or after a file name.
 The main feature and, at the same time, the main advantage provided is the ease of finding the declaration of any global identifier.
 This way, it facilitates quick access to function declarations, variables, macro definitions and the code can be easily navigated.
 Also, the fact that it can detect what code areas are affected when a variable or function is changed is a real advantage in the development and debugging phase.

 SourceWeb
 ---------

 `SourceWeb <http://rprichard.github.io/sourceweb/>`__ is a source code indexer for C and C++.
 It uses the
 `framework <http://clang.llvm.org/docs/IntroductionToTheClangAST.html>`__
 provided by the Clang compiler to index the code.

-The main difference between cscope and SourceWeb is the fact that SourceWeb is, in a way, a compiler pass.
-SourceWeb doesn't index all the code, but only the code that was efectively compiled by the compiler.
+The main difference between cscope and SourceWeb is the fact that SourceWeb is, in a way, a compiper pass.
+SourceWeb doesn't index all the code, but only the coe that was efectively compiled by the compiler.
 This way, some problems are eliminated, such as ambiguities about which variant of a function defined in multiple places is used.
 This also means that the indexing takes more time, because the compiled files must pass one more time through